 Sponsored by the American Chemical Society, this award aims to “recognize, encourage, and stimulate outstanding reporting directly to the public, which materially increases the public’s knowledge and understanding of chemistry, chemical engineering, and related fields”.
 Deadline for entries is November 1, and the prize includes US$5,000, and up to $2,500 for travel expenses to the meeting at which the award will be presented.

 Awarded by the Columbia Journalism School in New York, in memory of John B. Oakes – former environmental journalist at the New York Times – this annual prize recognises “news reporting that makes an exceptional contribution to the public’s understanding of environmental issues”.
-It’s open to any article published in the United States, and the entry window closes early in the year.
+It’s open to any article published in the United States, and entries for the 2018 award are due on April 18.

 This award from PEN America recognises “writing that exemplifies literary excellence on the subject of the physical or biological sciences and communicates complex scientific concepts to a lay audience”.
 The winner receives a cash prize of US$10,000, and the 2018 submission window was open from June 1 – August 15.
 Submissions must come from publishers or literary agents; authors may not submit their book directly.